S3researchUSC/common_commands_for_share/Linux.md

 https://www.carc.usc.edu/user-guides
 A guide from CARC specifically for Python (which we tend to use most often).
 This is really useful to reference for running interactive or batch jobs or installing packages:
 https://www.carc.usc.edu/user-guides/advanced-hpc-programming/programming-languages/python
-This link also contains some information on running code in parallel.
+This link also contains some information on running code in parallel which could be useful.

-# Common Commands in Linux
-1. cd <directoryname>: move to directory, cd /: move to root directory, cd ../: move one level up from current directory, cd ~: move to home directory from any location
-2. ls: list of files in current directory
-3. vi: view
 # Command Commands in Linux Operating System <br>
+Cheat sheet of commands most frequently used:
 1. move directories: ```cd directoryname``` or ```cd ~``` to move to home directory or ```cd ../``` to move one level up from current directory
 2. print working directory: ```pwd``` prints the directory currently in
 3. list files: ```ls``` lists the files in current directory, ```ls -l``` lists files with owner, size, date last edited